Metal Search

 • Bicycle frames.

-Industrial Metal Service specializes in supplying Inconel, titanium, steel, aluminum, and other metals to machine shops, fabricators, and manufacturers in the San Francisco Bay Area.
+Industrial Metal Service specializes in supplying stainless steel, aluminum, titanium, and Inconel to machine shops, fabricators, and manufacturers in the San Francisco Bay Area.
 We also ship nationwide with no minimum order quantity.
-Our San Jose warehouse is stocked with an extensive inventory of Inconel and titanium alloys, including both new metals sourced from U.S. mills and verified metal remnants that offer considerable savings.
+Our San Jose warehouse is stocked with an extensive inventory of Inconel and titanium alloys, including new metals sourced from U.S. mills and verified metal remnants offering considerable savings.

 If you’re looking for a supply of Inconel or titanium, we can help.
-Call us to discuss your metal supply requirements and we’ll make sure you get what you need.
+Call us to discuss your metal supply requirements, and we’ll ensure you get what you need.

 Published by IMS Team